Tahlee: Australian Agricultural Company

 At no time had the numbers of convicts actually assigned to the company come anywhere near the numbers envisaged in the charter so that at best, it seemed that the company would be able to redeem only 300,000 of its one million acres.

-In London it was decided that, as the convict situation in NSW was now so different, an amending Act of Parliament was needed to free the company's pastoral lands from the restriction of the charter.
-The new Act received Royal assent on 7/8/1846.
+In London it was decided that, as the convict situation in New South Wales was now so different, an amending Act of Parliament was needed to free the company's pastoral lands from the restriction of the charter.
+The new Act received Royal assent on 7 August 1846.

 There now remained the question of the coal lands at Newcastle.
 Here it was agreed that, while the company had kept its side of the bargain, raising more than 3000 tons of coal annually, the NSW Government had not, neither supplying convict labour as agreed nor defending the company's position.
 Consequently, in return for an early end to its coal mining monopoly, the company received its freehold title at Newcastle.

 Anticipating a tide of emigration to NSW, the directors planned to sell part of the land.
 King recommended that the Liverpool Plains Grant should be sold in five sections, followed by the Peel Grant and the Port Stephens Grant, in three sections each.
-If the large blocks could not be sold, each section should be sold in lots by auction with the reserve price not more than that of the Government - five shillings an acre.
+If the large blocks could not be sold, each section should be sold in lots by auction with the reserve price not more than that of the Government – five shillings an acre.
 Port Stephens, he added, was not generally suited for small-scale agriculture.

 This was a shock.
 The directors had not contemplated a complete sale of their land and stock, and they would be embarrassed to tell shareholders that, after 25 years, they were unlikely to recover their capital.
 In February 1849 King was called to London to discuss the matter.

 Meanwhile, the directors were negotiating with James Ralfe, formerly a government surveyor familiar with the Port Stephens area.
 Ralfe had recommended a private emigration scheme offering homestead lots for selection.
 A prospectus for "The Port Stephens Colony" appeared in January 1849: the land would be sold at the fixed price of one pound per acre in lots of not less than 200 (later reduced to 50) acres with reasonable water frontage and the right to depasture stock on company land.
 The company would charter a ship direct for Port Stephens with free passage for those who paid for their land in London.

 On arrival in London, King took a dim view of Ralfe's plan.
 Only a few isolated spots in Port Stephens were suitable for settlers and their activities would be ruinous for any continuing pastoral operations there.
 Despite King's objections, the directors were persuaded by Ralfe's enthusiasm, appointing him as agent and surveyor to go out with the settlers on the chartered "Artemesia".
 As it turned out, only 8 colonists signed up and embarked with their families and just 24 selection certificates were issued.